-- Unlikely to change opinions or listen to advice.
+- Unlikely to change opinions or listen to advise.

 Jupiter in Aquarius

 Jupiter enhances the humanitarian aspects of the Aquarian approach to life, increasing innate abilities to apply tolerance, or to give practical assistance and sympathy, and to do either without undue sentiment.
-Innate inventiveness can produce excellent results as Jupiter is able to inspire an original approach to finding solutions.
+Innate inventiveness can produce excellent results as Jupiter can inspire an original approach to finding solutions.
 At other times, Jupiter may encourage the individual towards conceit.

 - Great liking for social interaction.

 - Broad-minded, tolerant of other views.